Math classroom decoration ideas

 Parallel Lines Cut by a Transversal Poster and Coloring Page updated pdf version

-Whenever anything related to PEMDAS comes up on Facebook, I learn of another acronym for the order of operations.
 The mobile has since been updated with an "Order of Operations" card for the top of the mobile.

 Teachers have sent me so many great photos of their classrooms and seeing them all has made me so happy.
 This one was sent over by Ms. Koehler of her geometry word wall.

-And this is a photo of Ms. Paulus's 5th grade math word wall.
+And this is a photo of Ms. Paulus's 5th grade math word wall

 Mr. Urzua shared a photo of his math word wall on Instagram.
 I love the black background.